 Opening day is planned for 9am local time – midnight, daily times vary; festival provides shuttle bus service from around the city.
 One of the largest Oktoberfest events in the US with plenty of food, entertainment and celebration.
-While Oktoberfest Zinzinnati in Cincinnati, Ohio’s downtown is generally the largest Oktoberfest in the US with more than 500,000 visitors, the Midwest’s Oktoberfest La Crosse is a big event in space and schedule with a German festival feel.
+While Oktoberfest Zinzinnati in Cincinnati (Sept.
+21-23), Ohio is generally the largest Oktoberfest in the US with more than 500,000 visitors, the Midwest’s Oktoberfest La Crosse is a big event in space and schedule with a German festival feel.

 Where: La Crosse & 2nd Streets (the city is served by La Crosse Regional Airport-LSE or about three hours by Amtrak rail, bus or car from downtown Milwaukee or the airport in Milwaukee), Wisconsin, USA

 When: Thurs.
 Sept.
 13-16, 2018; view link for daily schedule of events